The-deep-biosphere/2023-Milos/Decontamination_pipeline.md

 package, because we do not have enough blanks for the prevalence approach.
 Also, only the cardhynal dataset is used as we do not have qPCR data for the Saganaki dataset.
 Nevertheless, OTUs considered as contaminants were removed from both entire dataset.
+We usedd the sum of archaeal and bacterial 16S qPCR measurement as our quantitative information for each sample.

 ``` r
 Milos_Cardhynal <- subset_samples(Milos_BA, Dataset=="Cardhynal") #Subset the dataset to only the Cardhynal dataset.